 This affects all Windows versions regardless, and consequently, all apps running under Windows – including Sign In and MS Office.

-Some apps like Office try to decipher the language you use when typing a document, email or presentation and changes the input language accordingly (including keyboard layout).
+Some apps like Office try to decipher the language you use when typing a document, email, or presentation and change the input language accordingly (including keyboard layout).

 - Preliminary fixes